simao-ferreira/dotfiles/DOCS-Mi3/DOCS/COLOR-PALETTE.md

 ### State
 To change color palette change first on `.Xresources`, this will change `URxvt terminal`, `polybar`, `ranger` and `.i3/config` according to current six base as defined.
-Others still have to be change manually, these are: `dunst` and `rofi`, To gedit there are a set of base themes, editable manually.o
+Others still have to be change manually, these are: `dunst` and `rofi`(and rasi theme), To gedit there are a set of base themes, editable manually.

 ## Gcolor2
 `gcolor2` comes with Mi3, it's a basic program to detect colors, you can use it to get the hex code for a color on-screen.